manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

 In the steady state protocol, the primary receives commands from the client.
 It sends the command to every replica through ("propose", cmd, seq-no) message.
 The sequence number seq-no keeps track of the ordering of messages.
 On receiving a ("propose", cmd, seq-no') message, a replica does the following.
 It checks if the cmd is at the next sequence number that it expects a command from.
 This ensures that it does not process the same cmd/seq-no multiple times.
 If it is the expected seq-no, it (i) forwards the proposal to all replicas and then (ii) performs the commit-notify step.
 If the backup replica $r$ is non-faulty, proposal forwarding ensures that all honest replicas receive the proposal, *even if* the primary is omission faulty.
 The commit-notify step ensures that if $r$ commits, all non-faulty replicas are notified within $\Delta$ time.
 On receiving a ("notify", cmd, seq-no) message, every replica maintains the (cmd, seq-no) pair for the highest-seq-no ever received.
 The primary then waits to receive the next command from the client.
 If it does not receive a command for a predetermined amount of time, then it sends a ("heartbeat", j) message to all replicas.

 We make a couple of important observation wrt the steady state protocol:

-1. *If a non-faulty replica commits a cmd at seq-no at time $t$, then any non-faulty replicas that has not quit the current view by time $t+\Delta$ will commit within time $t+\Delta$.* This is simply because it will receive the forwarded proposal by time $t+\Delta$.
+**Claim 1:** *If a non-faulty replica commits a cmd at seq-no at time $t$, then any non-faulty replicas that has not quit the current view by time $t+\Delta$ will commit within time $t+\Delta$.*

+*Proof:* This is simply because it will receive the forwarded proposal by time $t+\Delta$.

-2. *If an non-fauly replica $r'$ commits a cmd at seq-no, but some non-faulty replica $r$ does not commit it at time $t$, then a new client command for seq-no + 1 will not be committed by any non-faulty replica by time $t+\Delta$ in the same view.* We will consider two cases depending on whether replica $r$ has quit view before time $t$.
+**Claim 2:** *If an non-fauly replica $r'$ commits a cmd at seq-no, but some non-faulty replica $r$ does not commit it at time $t$, then a new client command for seq-no + 1 will not be committed by any non-faulty replica by time $t+\Delta$ in the same view.*

+*Proof:* We will consider two cases depending on whether replica $r$ has quit view before time $t$.
 Suppose it has not.
 Then, due to the previous observation, any non-faulty $r'$ must have committed after $t-\Delta$.
 Due to our assumption, the client sends the next command $\geq 2\Delta$ time after receiving $f+1$ commits from the replicas.
 Among these $f+1$ commits, at least one of them belongs to a non-faulty replica.
 The client receives $f+1$ commit notifications after $t-\Delta$.
 Consequently, it does not send the next command before time $t+\Delta$.
 On the other hand, if replica $r$ has quit view before time $t$, then all non-faulty replicas will learn about the view change by $t+\Delta$ and they will not vote for a new command sent by the client in the same view.

 The commit-notify aspect will be clearer after we explain the view-change protocol.

-## commit-notify, changing view with synchrony:
+## commit-notify: changing view with synchrony

        // blame the current leader
        on missing "heartbeat" or a proposal from replica[view] in the last t + $\Delta$ time units: send ("no heartbeat", view) to all replicas

        // as a primary or backup
        on receiving ("no heartbeat", view) from f+1 replicas for the current view:
           // make other replicas quit view and wait to be notified of their commits